Bart the Bear: Charity work

 Bart was a "spokesbear" for the Vital Ground Foundation, a nonprofit conservation organization that works to preserve threatened wildlife habitat along the Rocky Mountains and on Kodiak Island, among other places in North America.

 After receiving a cancer diagnosis, Bart also served as the "spokesbear" for the Animal Cancer Center at Colorado State University.

 Death

 In October 1998, Bart was diagnosed with cancer and later underwent surgery twice to remove tumors from his right paw.
 The cancer returned, however, taking away his strength and appetite and causing him to not want to take pain medication.
 He was euthanized on May 10, 2000, at the age of 23.
-He was buried on the Seus' ranch.
+He was buried on the Seuses' ranch.

 At the time of his death, he was filming the television documentary Growing Up Grizzly (2001) (also featuring Bart's namesake, Bart the Bear 2), which was narrated by Brad Pitt, who had also appeared in Legends of the Fall.

 Legacy

 Bart the Bear 2, an unrelated Alaskan brown bear cub (2000–2021), was adopted by Doug and Lynne Seus shortly before Bart's death.
-He has sometimes been called "Little Bart".
 He followed in the footsteps of the original Bart and became an established animal actor and Vital Ground ambassador.